In 2025, there are more free things than ever before and the vast majority of our list is full of free things for families to do at the Ekka!

 5. RACQ Animal Nursery

-One of the most family-friendly places to visit at the EKKA is the RACQ Animal Nursery.
+One of the most family-friendly places to visit at the Ekka is the RACQ Animal Nursery.

 This year it will feature some exciting new animals.
 The kids (and the big kids) will be all smiles as they get up close to hundreds of their favourite farmyard animals on their adventure through the nursery.
 Feed, pat and snap selfies with a range of loveable animals including calves, goats, lambs, ducklings, chickens, working dog puppies, alpacas, llamas, donkeys, a pony and more.